nibir30/FlutterEmailBypass/README.md

 - Login using existing accounts
 - View Emails sent to the email account
 - View mail details, such as Sender, Subject, Body, Time
+- Offline caching of auth token
 - Attractive UI

 ## Architecture

 - Modified Clean Architecture has been followed throughout the project.
 - GetX package has been used for state management
+- BLoC has been used for logging out

 ## APK link

 link: https://drive.google.com/drive/folders/1qbEHT8CwJY9fiqaLTJj4kWcSJ56LWMFw?usp=sharing